The Best Game-Day Snack Ideas That Will Surely Win You the Hosting Trophy

 Barbecue Chicken and Cheddar Quesadillas

-Tender shredded chicken, zesty barbecue sauce, chile peppers, green onion, and lots of cheese ooze fill these grilled flour tortillas.
-Serve with sour cream and salsa for game-day dipping.
+Give your sports party a little Southwestern flair with this mash-up mini meal.
+It features everything you love about grilled cheese sandwiches, barbecue chicken, and Mexican food in a handheld wedge.
+Tender shredded chicken, zesty barbecue sauce, chili peppers, green onion, and lots of cheese fill these grilled flour tortillas.
+Pair with sour cream and salsa to cure game-day snack attacks.